World Partner Frequently Asked Questions

 Students will live on- or off-campus depending on the World Partner.
 In order for students to have access to housing support while they are abroad, Syracuse Abroad requires students to live in housing provided by the World Partner when available.

 No, students make their own flight arrangements.
 The World Partner program will provide more details and instructions about arrival either through students’ online accounts or by email.

 How do I know what courses I can take?

 World Partner institutions control their course offerings and while we make our best effort to review and approve courses prior to students going abroad, some do not compile their lists until January or February for the Spring semester and August for the Fall semester.
 The more flexibility a student has, the better.
 Typically, reserving general elective credits (like anything in Arts in Sciences for Newhouse students) makes for a more successful experience.
-If a student MUST take a certain course to stay on track, they should have a few backup options to fill that requirement, or try to consolidate their required courses into on-campus semesters and plan their time abroad for more general requirements.
+Each World Partner brochure page has listed courses that have been approved for SU credit.

 I am a Whitman or a Newhouse student; can I take classes in business or communications?

 Maybe.
 Whitman or Newhouse students cannot take any Whitman-related (business, finance, marketing, entrepreneurship, etc.) or communications (journalism, advertising, public relations, communications, etc.) courses unless they have petitioned directly to Whitman or Newhouse.
 This must be done before you are abroad, or we cannot ensure you will receive credit for your course.